Brick Court Chambers

 • Professional negligence M

-Thomas has acted extensively in accountancy cases for more than two decades.
+Thomas has acted extensively in accountancy cases for more than two decades and was selected as Legal 500’s professional negligence silk of the year in 2025.

 In South Africa Thomas acted regularly for the big four auditing firms in South Africa as both a junior and a silk.
 Significant South African cases included Axiam Holdings Ltd v Deloitte & Touche 2006 (1) SA 237 (SCA) (concerning auditors duties to third parties) and the leading case on auditor's contractual liability, ThoroughbredBreeders Association v Pricewaterhouse 2001(4) SA 551 (SCA).
 In addition, he acted regularly in South Africa for the Independent Regulatory Board for Auditors and SA Institute of Chartered Accountants.